google/santa/docs/introduction/binary-authorization-overview.md

         that result immediately without collecting event information or waiting for a new result.
 This can greatly reduce performance impact.
-1. The `authorizer client`'s callback is called by the ES framework with the event information
+1. The `authorizer client`'s callback is called by the ES framework with the event information.
 1.  `santad` first checks if the event from another ES client on the system and, if configured to do so, immediately allows the event and stops all further processing for this event.
-1. Some final sanity checks on the event are made before continuing to handle the event asynchronously on a concurrent dispatch queue.
+1. Some final checks on the event are made before continuing to handle the event asynchronously on a concurrent dispatch queue.
     *   Note: A second asynchronous dispatch block is also submitted to execute immediately before the event's deadline with the configured default